anna-kozh/blog/_posts/2025-10-20-Admin-console.md

         %}

 <p>The flow worked reliably and scaled well for large files.</p>
-<p>We didn’t receive complaints or support tickets after launch, and admins were able to complete bulk uploads without issues.</p>
+<p>We didn’t receive complaints or support tickets after launch and admins were able to complete bulk uploads without issues.</p>

 <p>It taught me to <strong>involve engineering earlier</strong> when designing data-heavy features and to treat technical limits as part of the design challenge.</p>
 </div>